aw22hs/1DV610-L2/README.md

 const analyzer = new TextAnalyzer('Your text goes here.')
 ```

+## Validation
+The TextAnalyzer class does not validate the text input more than check that the input is not empty.
+Neither does it escape output.
+This requires the user of this class to take measures against potential risks.

 ## Usage
 ### Constructor
 To initialize the TextAnalyzer, create an instance of the class by providing the text you want to analyze: